Namryeong/temp-repo/README.md

-# temp-repo
+# temp-repo : My first repository in GCU
-My first repository.
+This is practice.